-Through the blessing of the fruit of the vine (kiddush), one acknowledges two of God's greatest gifts: creation of the world and the exodus from Egypt.
+Through the blessing of the wine (kiddush), one acknowledges two of God's greatest gifts: creation of the world and the exodus from Egypt.
 Kiddush also creates a moment to express gratitude for Shabbat.
-It is composed of two blessings: to bless the fruit of the vine and to sanctify the day.
+It is composed of two blessings: to bless the wine and to sanctify the day.

-In Judaism, the fruit of the vine represents joy.
-By taking a moment to bless the juice, we acknowledge joy as a value onto itself, not as it serves something else.
+In Judaism, wine represents joy.
+By taking a moment to bless the wine, we acknowledge joy as a value onto itself, not as it serves something else.

+TASTY BEVERAGE

-TASTY BEVERAGE - the traditional go-to is the fruit of the vine.
-If you don't have grape juice, or just feel like experimenting, use a beverage you don't normally drink throughout the week, perhaps another type of juice, or even a mocktail.
+The traditional go-to is the fruit of the vine, wine or grape juice.
+If you don't have wine or grape juice, or just feel like experimenting, use a beverage vou don't normally drink throughout the week, perhaps another type of juice, a mocktail, or maybe beer or whiskey (depending on what kind of week you had).

+KIDDUSH CUP

-KIDDUSH CUP - your favorite cup, a cup reserved for this purpose, not your everyday cup.
+Your favorite cup, a cup reserved for this purpose, not your everyday cup.
 At some point, people got the idea that a kiddush cup has to be a chalice or a goblet or something.
 Nope.
 As long as it holds about four ounces of liquid or more, what matters about the cup is that it's different, special, other.

-Traditional kiddush in its entirety is pretty long, as it includes an introductory passage taken directly from the book of Genesis, a one line blessing (borei pri ha'gafen) that acknowledges the fruit of the vine itself, and a closing passage that evokes both the creation narrative and the exodus from Egypt.
-It's the final line of that closing passage (mikadesh ha'Shabbat) that makes the juice a symbolic conduit for marking this time as sacred.
+Traditional kiddush in its entirety is pretty long, as it includes an introductory passage taken directly from the book of Genesis, a one line blessing (borei pri ha'gafen) that acknowledges the wine itself, and a closing passage that evokes both the creation narrative and the exodus from Egypt.
+It's the final line of that closing passage (mikadesh ha'Shabbat) that makes the wine a symbolic conduit for marking this time as sacred.

-There are two main approaches to a traditional kiddush, one short and sweet, the other full and robust.
-You can choose whatever feels best to you.
+There are two main approaches to a traditional kiddush, one short and sweet, sort of like a light bodied Pinot Noir, the other full and robust, more like a Bordeaux.
+In other words, you can't make a bad choice.